Last update 9/27/20

 What are the symptoms, testing, and treatment options for someone who has COVID-19?

-symptoms you should get medical
+or other symptoms that are severe or concern you, you should get medical

 treatment.
 There is no specific treatment for illnesses caused by COVID-19

 however many of the symptoms can be treated.
 Generally, it depends on

-the severity of the case and the patient's
+the severity of the case and the patient's medical condition and history.

 More information about what you should do if you think you have COVID-19